- Making a complaint about a service

 - ask to speak to or meet with the team manager.

-If you have tired the above and your complaint has not been resolved, you or someone acting on your behalf can complete our online complaint form.
+If you have tried the above and your complaint has not been resolved, you or someone acting on your behalf can complete our online complaint form.

-If you need help form an advocate at any stage of your complaint, you can let us know on the online complaint form.
+If you need help from an advocate at any stage of your complaint, you can let us know on the online complaint form.

 If you unable to complete this online form, please contact our Children's and Education Customer Relations Team.